 I film with a Canon T3i and a Zoom H1 mic.
 I edit my videos with iMovie.
 I also use natural lighting—meaning, yes, my neighbors can watch me awkwardly filming in front of my window.
 Thankfully, I’m friends with my neighbors, so it’s a good time.

 Like many bookish people, I don’t have just one favorite!
-Some favorites I’ve read recently include The Ocean at the End of the Lane by Neil Gaiman, The Shadow of the Wind by Carlos Ruiz Zafón, Sweetbitter by Stephanie Danler, A Great and Terrible Beauty by Libba Bray, Six of Crows by Leigh Bardugo. . . .
-I could go on and on!
+Some favorites include The Ocean at the End of the Lane by Neil Gaiman, The Shadow of the Wind by Carlos Ruiz Zafón, Sweetbitter by Stephanie Danler, A Great and Terrible Beauty by Libba Bray, Station Eleven by Emily St. John Mandel, Peace Like a River by Leif Enger, Nevermoor: The Trials of Morrigan Crow by Jessica Townsend . . .
+I could go on and on.

 Go for it!
 It’s a great career for book lovers and writers.
 If you’re currently a high school or college student, get involved with a school publication, even if it’s just a volunteer position.
 If your school doesn’t have a newspaper or literary magazine, perhaps you can start one.
 Join as many associations and clubs as possible to get involved in the editing community.
 Find mentors and build relationships with experienced editors you admire.
-Learn the Chicago Manual of Style.
+Learn The Chicago Manual of Style.
 I have so many tips for aspiring editors, and you can probably find them all on my Editor Talk YouTube videos.
-I try to add to them periodically.